-(I) Each numbered ball, or other device, used in a bingo game for the selection of numbers to be called in play shall be the same weight as each of the other balls or dev in that game.
-Immediately following the calling of each number in a bingo g the portion of the ball or other device used to determine which number is a number and letter to the participants in the game so that participants may number has been called out.
-Nothing in this section shall prohibit the use o other technological aids in games of bingo or other games of chance provided properly and fairly.
+(I) Each numbered ball, or other device, used in a bingo game for the selection of numbers to be called in play shall be the same weight as each of the other balls or devices used for the purpose in that game.
+Immediately following the calling of each number in a bingo game, the caller shall turn the portion of the ball or other device used to determine which number is called which shows the number and letter to the participants in the game so that participants may know that the proper number has been called out.
+Nothing in this section shall prohibit the use of electronic, computer or other technological aids in games of bingo or other games of chance provided that such aids are used properly and fairly.